 If you’re looking to get from town to town or tourist attraction to tourist attraction, you might want to look at renting a car.

 Driving can be pretty challenging depending on where you’re going, the major roads are well maintained, but the more minor roads can be pretty bad.

 Another thing to note is the roads can be pretty dangerous; the driving standards aren’t like in Europe.

 |World Nomads||Why Choose Them?|

 The most common method of getting around Argentina is using a local bus.
 There are hundreds of companies to choose from, and you can get pretty much anywhere in the country with them.

 Buying tickets is a simple case of stepping up to the station and booking your ticket.
 That is unless you’re traveling in peak season.
 In that case, you need to book in advance to make sure you can get the bus you need.

-Argentina has a little bit of everything for every taste: from the romantic urban streets of Buenos Aires, the jungle by Iguazú Falls, glaciers and to the ice caps of Antarctica.
+Argentina has a little bit of everything for every taste: from the romantic urban streets of Buenos Aires, the jungle by Iguazú Falls, glaciers, and the ice caps of Antarctica.
 A paradise for backpackers and outdoor adventurers.

-But remember, learning Spanish before planning your trip not only will help you get around your destinations more easily and communicate fluently with the locals but totally enrich your travel experience in new levels.
+But remember, learning Spanish before planning your trip not only will help you get around your destinations more easily and communicate fluently with the locals but totally enrich your travel Spanish experience to new levels.